jeffpamer/mixinsPost/post.md

 ```

 This pattern gives you an incredible ammount of flexibility.
 For example, let's say you want
 to pass options to your mixins.
-You can either make the mixin a high-order
+You can either make the mixin a higher-order
 function that accepts options and returns a mixin, or you could simply attach
 options to your view and reference them from within the mixin.